Usage

 treereduce-c -s program.c -- clang -o /dev/null @@.c

-By default, the resulting file is saved to treereduce.out
+By default, the resulting file is saved to treereduce.out; this can be

 Getting results faster#